hackalog/easydata/{{ cookiecutter.repo_name }}/README.md

 {{cookiecutter.description}}

-This repo is build on the cookiecutter-easydata template and workflow for making it easy to share your work with others and to build on the work of others.
+This repo is build on the easydata template and workflow for making it easy to share your work with others and to build on the work of others.
 This includes:

 * managing conda environments in a consistent and reproducible way,